Building on a decade of online payment innovation

 To further put this in perspective, cloud computing also turns 10 this year.
 I wonder who can even remember working in an IT environment without the Cloud?
 Yet when SiD version 1.1 was released, the Cloud was nothing more than hype and speculation.

 Building the first iteration of our solution was not simple, given that we were one of the first to market.
 Version 1.1 was driven by download programs which, if they were used today, would be viewed with suspicion.
 However, that was not only readily accepted by our users but considered fairly high-tech at the time.
 Moving onto a browser-only environment in version 1.2 was a significant step forward, but users would still only see a window which they simply had to trust would link securely with their bank.
-Again, our loyal customers and their users were happy to do this, given the benefits of instant EFT.
+Again, our loyal customers and their users were happy to do this, given the benefits of secure EFT.

 Payment innovation – constantly moving forward